delassiter/netv6/README.md

  * NetV6::IPV4
  * NetV6::IPV6

-On error during lookup an NetV6Exception will be thrown with Message and Code (according to getaddrinfo)
+On error during lookup a NetV6Exception will be thrown with Message and Code (according to getaddrinfo)

 To Do
 ===